-Financial Aid is provided for students who might otherwise not be able to attend college.
+Financial Aid is provided for eligible students who might otherwise not be able to attend college.
 The College's Financial Aid Program consists of scholarships, grants and work-study jobs.
 Only United States citizens and permanent residents are eligible for financial aid.
 Applications for financial aid should be completed during the spring or summer proceeding the year the student plans to attend Palo Verde College.
-Application materials are available from the Financial Aid Office, located in Student Services.
-Students may also apply for federal aid online at www.fafsa.ed.gov or over the phone at 1-800-4-FED-AID (1-800-433-3243).
+Application materials are available for students to apply online at www.fafsa.ed.gov or over the phone at 1-800-4-FED-AID (1-800-433-3243).